-The great majority of the Army of the Potomac was made up of volunteer regiments furnished by the individual states.
+The majority of the Army of the Potomac was made up of volunteer regiments furnished by the individual states.
 But there was a solid core of the United States Regular Army in all three branches of service.
-Over 6,000 Regulars served at Gettysburg, a larger contingent than all but two of the Northern and three Southern states.
+Over 6,000 Regulars served at Gettysburg.
+This was a larger contingent than all but two of the Northern and three Southern states.
 Parts of 13 infantry regiments, 4 cavalry regiments and 17 artillery batteries of U.S. Regulars were at the Battle of Gettysburg.
 They suffered over 1,200 casualties.

 The practice in the Army of the Potomac had been to keep the Regulars together as a solid, dependable reserve to back up the potentially unreliable state volunteers.
 But by mid 1863 many volunteer regiments had more combat experience than the Regulars.
 All of the Regular infantry regiments except one were still concentrated in two brigades in the Fifth Corps.
 The other infantry regiment served at Army Headquarters as Provost Guard.
 All four Regular cavalry regiments at Gettysburg were brigaded together in the Reserve Brigade of the Cavalry Corps.